University of Kentucky: Coeducational school: modern period

 Patterson Hall, the school's first women's dormitory, was constructed in 1904.
 Residents had to cross a swampy depression, where the now demolished Student Center later stood, to reach central campus.
 Four years later, the school's name was changed to the "State University, Lexington, Kentucky" upon reaching university status, and then to the "University of Kentucky" in 1916.
 The university led to the creation of the College of Home Economics in 1916, and Mary E. Sweeney was promoted from chair of the Department of Home Economics to dean of the college.
 (Later renamed the College of Human Environmental Sciences, this educational unit was folded into the College of Agriculture in 2003 as the School of Human Environmental Sciences).
 The College of Commerce was established in 1925, known today as the Gatton College of Business and Economics.

 In 1929, Memorial Hall was completed, dedicated to the 2,756 Kentuckians who died in World War I. This was followed up by the new King Library, which opened in 1931 and was named for a long-time library director, Margaret I. King.

 On March 15, 1948, Lyman T. Johnson applied to the University of Kentucky Graduate School for a doctorate degree in the Philosophy of History.
 Johnson was subsequently denied admission, with the registrar citing the previously passed Day Law.
 Johnson, citing Plessy v.
 Ferguson in 1896 filed suit against the university for wrongful discrimination and failure to maintain equal learning intuitions.
-On April 27, 1949, Judge Hiram Church Ford presided over the court case.
+On April 27, 1949, Hiram Church Ford presided over the court case.
 After one day of testimony, Ford determined that the Commonwealth had failed to establish a graduate school with equal opportunity and educational quality as the graduate students offered to whites.
 Citing the Fourteenth amendment, Ford ruled that all qualified individuals, regardless of race, be allowed to attend the university's graduate program until an equally academically acceptable institution is established for the use of African Americans.
-Johnson would eventually leave the graduate school before the conclusion of the summer session, and he made it known that his fight was to pave the way for other black students to attend graduate school, not him personally. university's graduate and professional programs became racially integrated in 1949 when Lyman T. Johnson, an African American, won a lawsuit to be admitted to the graduate program.
-African Americans would not be allowed to attend as undergraduates until 1954, following the US Supreme Court's Brown v.
+The university's graduate and professional programs became racially integrated in 1949 when Lyman T. Johnson, an African American, won a lawsuit to be admitted to the graduate program.
+Blacks were not allowed to attend as undergraduates until 1954, following the US Supreme Court's Brown v.
 Board of Education decision.